-John Moskowitz- Chair: (703) 604-3482; john.moskowitz@navy.mil Megan Connelly- Co-Chair: (703) 235-1961; meghan.l.connelly@hq.dhs.gov Sarah Harrop- Co-Chair: (703) 806-5689; sarah.e.harrop.civ@mail.mil Nicholas Lanham- Co-Chair: (703) 604-1525; nicholas.lanham@navy.mil Praful Patel- Co-Chair: (703) 604-3510; praful.patel@navy.mil Scott Willette- Co-Chair: (703) 614-8712; scott.e.willette2.ctr@mail.mil Michael You- Co-Chair: (310) 653-1824; michael.j.you.civ@mail.mil Randi VanNyhuis- Advisor: (703) 692-5386; randi.vannyhuis@gmail.com
+Dr. Scott Willette - Chair.
+(703) 424-3439; sewillette@innovativedecisions.com Ms. Meghan Gilmore - Co-Chair.
+(703) 235-1961; meghan.l.gilmore@hq.dhs.gov Ms. Sarah Harrop - Co-Chair.
+(703) 806-5689; sara.e.harrop.civ@mail.mil Mr. Corey Boone - Co-Chair.
+(703) 604-3458; corey.boone@navy.mil Mr. Michael You - Co-Chair.
+(310) 653-1824; michael.j.you.civ@mail.mil Mr. Nicholas Lanham - Co-Chair.
+(703) 604-1525; nicholas.laham@navy.mil Mr. John Moskowitz - Advisor.
+(703) 692-7578; john.moskowitz@navy.mil

-The theme for the 85th Military Operations Research Society Symposium is "Pivoting on a Strong Foundation to a Bright Future."
+The theme for the 86th Military Operations Research Society Symposium is "Supporting a Balanced Modern and Ready Nation".

-Operations Research (OR) helps lay the foundation for the security of the nation.
+Operations Research (OR) plays a vital role in the defense of the nation.
 The projection of military, economic, diplomatic, and political power involves extensive research and well-informed analysis.
-National security is an expensive endeavor; one challenged by fiscal constraints.
-As such, sound, credible, and defensible cost analyses are essential more than ever.
-Strengthened with a foundation of the latest tools, practices, and techniques, analysts can build and document the most accurate cost estimates and assessments.
+National security is an expensive endeavor; one challenged by fiscal constraints, and one requiring a balance of limited monetary resources.

 Detailed cost, affordability, risk and uncertainty, and capability analyses are mandatory requirements to inform decision makers.
-Such analyses have far-reaching impacts on decisions made during the development, procurement, and sustainment of acquisition programs.
+Such analyses have far-reaching impacts on decisions made during the development, procurement, and sustainment of today's modern acquisition programs.
 In addition, providing realistic life cycle and total ownership cost estimates for all phases of proposed systems, early enough in the design process to support trade-off decisions, presents a significant OR challenge.
+Armed with the latest tools, practices, and techniques, analysts can build and document the most accurate cost estimates and assessments to ensure that the nation is ready to meet any threat.